 Another concern about canola oil is that it is made from canola plants that have been genetically modified.
 Keep in mind that there’s a difference between genetic modification and genetic engineering.

 Genetic modification can be as simple as traditionally cross-breeding plants to develop desired characteristics, as humans have done for centuries.
-On the other hand, genetic engineering is what people are usually more concerned with.
+On the other hand, people are usually more concerned with genetic engineering.
 This is when a gene from one species is inserted into the genetic makeup of another species to give it a particular trait.

 Most canola plants are genetically engineered so they can survive being sprayed with herbicides.
 90% of the land used for growing canola plants is used for genetically engineered canola (5).